Last Updated on September 29, 2020.

 - Users will be more forgiving of a website’s faults if it made a good first impression.

 People like to be right, so they will continue to use a website that made a good first impression, as this helps to ‘prove’ to themselves that they made a good initial decision.
+Think about it.
+Whether their first impression was right or wrong, people will continue to behave as if they were right.

-We make emotional, instinctive and intuitive judgements
+People make emotional, instinctive and intuitive judgements

 Salespeople have long known that the vast majority of people make emotional rather than rational decisions when buying something.
 The same is often true of our judgements about websites – we are not as rational as we’d like to think.

-Do I trust your website?
+Do users trust your website?

 B.J.Fogg [2.] who conducted extensive studies into web credibility at Standford University said:-

 … people do judge a Web site by how it looks.
 That’s the first test of the Web site.
 And if it doesn’t look credible or it doesn’t look like what they expect it to be, they go elsewhere.
 It doesn’t get a second test.
 And it’s not so different from other things in life.
 It’s the way we judge automobiles and politicians.”
+B.J.Fogg

 This was an extensive study involving 2,684 “average people” who rated the credibility of websites in ten content areas.